-Innovative Solutions For Sustainable Pond-Based Aquaculture In Nigeria: Lessons From Local Farmers
+Innovative Solutions For Sustainable Pond-Based Aquaculture

-In this article, I will discuss the lessons learned from my experiences developing successful long term strategies for Nigerian farmers utilizing pond based aquaculture systems.
+In this article, I will discuss the lessons learned from my experiences developing successful long term strategies for farmers utilizing pond based aquaculture systems.

-The challenges faced by many small scale farmers in Nigeria are daunting – unreliable rainfall patterns, inadequate access to resources and infrastructure, limited capital investment options.
+The challenges faced by many small scale farmers are daunting – unreliable rainfall patterns, inadequate access to resources and infrastructure, limited capital investment options.
 Yet despite these obstacles, there is still potential for innovation that takes advantage of local conditions and produces tangible benefits.

 Pond-based aquaculture provides an excellent opportunity to do just this; it is a low cost yet highly productive method that requires minimal inputs and creates far reaching socio-economic advantages for the community as a whole.

-Overview Of Pond-Based Aquaculture In Nigeria
+Overview Of Pond-Based Aquaculture

 To truly understand how current operations are managed, we must first gain insight into the history behind this ancient trade.
 For centuries, indigenous populations have relied upon their knowledge and understanding of ponds and their surrounding ecosystems to sustainably farm fish and other aquatic creatures.